FYSETC/FYSETC-Cheetah/README.md

 ![image-20210707105817241](images/klipper_menuconfig.png)

-If you want to use sdcard bootloader, you can follow the instructions [here](https://github.com/FYSETC/FYSETC-Cheetah/tree/master/bootloader).
+If you want to use sdcard bootloader, you can follow the instructions [github](https://github.com/FYSETC/FYSETC-Cheetah/tree/master/bootloader) or [gitee](https://gitee.com/fysetc/FYSETC-Cheetah/tree/master/bootloader).

 After you upload the firmware, please power down Cheetah first, then power on again.
 And use the following octoprint parameter.